tech-magic/computational-biology/quantum_neuron/README.md

 5. Probabilistic output via measurement
 6. Distributed architecture via entangled qubits

-<b>Note</b>: Make sure to use the given `requirements.txt` for running the program IBM Qiskit Python libraries have some significant refactoring between different versions).
+> **Note**: Make sure to use the given `requirements.txt` for running the program (IBM Qiskit Python libraries have some significant refactoring between different versions).